 Oakland is also one of just a few cities that use social media to shame "johns" that have been arrested.
 Within 48 hours of an arrest for soliciting a prostitute, the Oakland Police Department will blast the information on a new website that they created just last year.
 They release the john's name, arrest date, date of birth, city of residence and the charge.
 It will even display the suspect's mug shot with a disclaimer that the arrested individual is presumed innocent until proven guilty.
 But for those who have been arrested for solicitation of a prostitute – this disclaimer does nothing.
 Their reputation, their jobs, and their relationships are already in serious jeopardy – long before they ever enter a court of law.

 If you have been arrested for soliciting a prostitute, it is important to know how serious these charges really are.
 California is in the middle of a massive operation to shine a light on the sex trafficking industry and law enforcement officials are zealously prosecuting johns.
 If you are facing allegations of soliciting a prostitute in Oakland, Castro Valley, Berkeley, Walnut Creek, or anywhere in the Bay Area, the consequences you face could be more severe than you realize.
 That is why it is so important to seek the help of an experienced Oakland sex crimes defense lawyer immediately.

-Call the Oakland prostitution defense lawyers at the Law Offices of Nabiel C. Ahmed today for a free initial consultation.
+Call the Oakland prostitution defense lawyers at the Law Offices of Nabiel C. Ahmed today for an initial consultation.
 Call today at (510) 907-6600 or fill out our confidential contact form for more information.